 The new year offers a unique opportunity for us to reset.
-361 days lie ahead for you to show up differently in pursuit of a more capable you.
-As we begin to refine and apply our 2019 resolutions and goals, ensure at least one is dedicated to supporting your mental health.
+365 days lie ahead for you to show up differently in pursuit of a more capable you.
+As we begin to define our 2020 resolutions and goals, ensure at least one is dedicated to supporting your mental health.

 Making positive changes through resolutions can encompass more than numbers on the scale, your attendance at the gym, performance at work and personal finances.
-Use the five resolutions below as inspiration while considering how you can boost your own mental wellness this year.
+Use the five resolutions below as inspiration while considering how you can boost your own mental wellness in the year ahead.
 Begin with small, achievable adjustments to your routine as you embrace a year-long journey of self-discovery and care.

 Be Kind to Yourself